net4nt/axmol/docs/DevSetup.md

 2. Execute `axmol run -p wasm -O2` or `axmol run -p wasm -O0` in your axmol project root
 3. Now you can debug axmol apps via Chrome DevTools, for more details, refer to: [Debug C/C++ WebAssembly](https://developer.chrome.com/docs/devtools/wasm)

 *Note: Axmol set the `emsdk` default version to `3.1.73` in `1k/build.profiles` to ensure that the developer can debug axmol wasm apps properly on all platforms.
-If you use linux or macos, you can set and use without issue a higher `emsdk version (4.0+)` in your `.axproj`, for example `emsdk=4.0.11`.
+If you're using windows, you won't be able to debug the app properly with emsdk version 4.0.0 or higher.
+If you use linux or macos, you can configure and use emsdk version 4.0.0 or higher in your `.axproj` file without any debugging issues, for example `emsdk=4.0.11`.*
-If you use  windows you won’t be able to debug the app properly on higher versions than `3.1.73`*